ADA-GWU/3-concurrency-riadabduragimov/README.md

 - **Improved Performance**: The main advantage of using `ExecutorService` in this project is the significant speed improvement.
 By processing blocks concurrently, the program can handle larger images in less time compared to the single-threaded approach.
 - **Efficient CPU Utilization**: Multi-threading ensures that all available CPU cores are utilized, leading to more efficient processing.
 This is particularly beneficial when working with large images or when real-time image processing is required.

-For this project, I have implemented multi-threaded image processing to leverage the benefits of parallelism, significantly enhancing performance when processing large images.
+For this part, I have implemented multi-threaded image processing to leverage the benefits of parallelism, significantly enhancing performance when processing large images.
 Although multi-threading introduces some complexity in handling concurrent tasks, the improvements in execution time make it a worthwhile approach for this kind of image processing task.

-This is the code, that I used for `Main.java` to write multi-threaded process with using ExecutorService:
+This is the code, that I wrote for `Main.java` to use multi-threaded approach with using ExecutorService:

 ![ExecutorService](images/executor_service.png)

 ## Multi-threaded Processing in Main1.java with CountDownLatch and ReentrantLock

-In this project, I have implemented an advanced multi-threaded image processing approach in **Main1.java** using `CountDownLatch` and `ReentrantLock`.
+I have implemented an advanced multi-threaded image processing approach in **Main1.java** using `CountDownLatch` and `ReentrantLock`.
 This implementation not only takes advantage of concurrent processing but also ensures proper synchronization and coordination between threads.

 ### What are they used for?